 This vegetarian spaghetti sauce recipe is a firm favorite in my family, and was developed over the course of several years, across two continents, by my big brother Mikey.
 It is the thing we always have to request when we get together.
 Mikey has to make spaghetti.

+Instead of looking for ways to hack everything (like I often do), he appreciates that spaghetti sauce making is an art deserving of a little love and care.
 So he will be letting that sauce simmer for a good few hours, adding a little bit of this and a little bit of that, until it is just so.
+He tends to eyeball his measurements but one night, I stalked him in the kitchen and we got everything measured and turned into a recipe.

 You’re welcome.

-How to make this vegetarian (vegan, in fact) spaghetti sauce
+🛒 What you need for an epic vegetarian (vegan, in fact) spaghetti sauce

 Variations on this sauce